charlottedaumal/microtubule-tracking/README.md

 segment the image easily, we implemented a function that subtracts the previous frame to the current frame to transform the comet streaks into point corresponding to the head of the comet.

-> [!IMPORTANT] Temporal Projection:
-> The temporal projection used to enhance our image takes the n-previous frames (as selected by the `WindowExp` parameter,
+> 🛎️ IMPORTANT NOTE: The temporal projection used to enhance our image takes the n-previous frames (as selected by the `WindowExp` parameter,
 > see below).
 This means that the first n-frames are "sacrificed" for the final output, because they do not have
 > the projection of the previous n frames as the other frames do.